ten3roberts/qf.nvim/README.md

 ## Features

-- [X] Automatically open quickfix and location list
+- Automatically open quickfix and location list
-- [X] Automatically close list when empty
+- Automatically close list when empty
-- [X] Close location list when parent window is destroyed
+- Close location list when parent window is destroyed
-- [X] Automatically shrink lists to the number of items
+- Automatically shrink lists to the number of items
-- [X] Toggle list
+- Toggle list
-- [X] Open and Toggle without losing focus
+- Open and Toggle without losing focus
-- [X] Follow cursor and select nearest entry
+- Follow cursor and select nearest entry
-- [X] Navigate location list relative to cursor
+- Navigate location list relative to cursor
-- [X] Wrapping navigation
+- Wrapping navigation
-- [X] Save and load lists
+- Save and load lists
-- [X] Clear lists
+- Clear lists
-- [X] Automatically close the location list when quickfix list opens, saving space
+- Automatically close the location list when quickfix list opens, saving space
-- [X] Open list at the very bottom of the screen rather than at the bottom of current split
+- Open list at the very bottom of the screen rather than at the bottom of current split
-- [X] Automatically open or close list on window leave and enter
+- Automatically open or close list on window leave and enter
-- [X] Make list regroup to window on split
+- Make list regroup to window on split
-- [X] Close other location list when quickfix opens and vice verse
+- Close other location list when quickfix opens and vice verse
-- [X] Pretty print list entries
+- Pretty print list entries
+- Telescope integration

 qf.nvim offers many customization options to suit your workflow.